soos-io/kb-docs/DAST/AzureDevOps.md

 ## Prerequisites

 - You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- You need to have an Azure DevOps Project with a Pipeline.
 - Add the [**SOOS Security Analysis**](https://marketplace.visualstudio.com/items?itemName=SOOS.SOOS-Security-Analysis) task to your organization in Azure DevOps.
 - The pipeline job must run the task on a Linux build agent.